josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Even among the more moderate optimists, though—the fairly ordinary people who just seem to like the tech—the enthusiasm has always seemed…disproportionate, let's say.

-It seemed perplexing to me that so many of my peers seemed so eager to be on that other side of the divide.
+It seemed perplexing to me that so many of my peers seemed so eager to be across the divide from me.
 They didn't seem particularly different than me.
 In fact, many were my friends, connections, and people I looked up to.

 We were looking at the same tech, with the same outcomes, and drawing entirely different conclusions.
 What was I missing?